 Substantive Change: Curricular changes involving the substantive redirection of an academic program which has been precipitated by national norms, disciplinary norms, accreditation requirements for continued good standing, and other factors attributable to strengthening degrees and majors.
-Note: the BOR and SACS definitions of substantive change differ moderately.
+Follow this link for SACSCOC substantive change guidance.

 Proposals for program alterations that constitute a substantive change, measured according to the standards of the BOR and SACS, should be developed using the University System of Georgia form linked below.

 Departments or colleges may be required to provide additional information if necessary based on the nature of the program alternation.

 The approval process for proposals consists of the steps below.

 - Proposals should be considered and approved by the originating academic department.
 Approval by the departments at this stage, including any formal vote, should be noted as specified in the program proposal.